-2. We behave appropriately for a charitable organization.
+b.
+We behave appropriately for a charitable organization.

 As a charitable, tax-exempt organization, we have a legal and ethical obligation to use our resources in a way that promotes the public good rather than the private or personal interests of any individual.
-Therefore, we avoid compensation arrangements in excess of fair market value, accurately report payments appropriately to taxing authorities, and file all tax and information returns in accordance with applicable laws.
-It is also important to know that if you contribute to a political campaign, it is as an individual, not as a representative of BCS, and you must use your own personal funds.
+We avoid compensation arrangements in excess of fair market value, accurately report payments appropriately to taxing authorities, and file all tax and information returns in accordance with applicable laws.
+It is also important to know that if you contribute to a political campaign, it is as an individual, not as a representative of BHS, and you must use your own personal funds.
 Both hospitals offer to their communities a community benefit report detailing the activities the hospital provided during the year to deserve its charitable status.
-(Denman Services, Inc. is not a charitable, tax-exempt organization.)
+(Hannibal Clinic, LLC. and Denman Services, Inc. are not tax-exempt organizations.)

-3. We use the highest ethical business practices in source selection, negotiation, determination of award and in the administration of all purchasing activities.
+We use the highest ethical business practices in source selection, negotiation, determination of award and in the administration of all purchasing activities.
 Any rebates, discounts and allowances that are customary business practices are acceptable so long as they do not constitute unlawful or unethical payments and are given to the Blessing entity.
 Such payments should be properly documented, be of reasonable value, competitively justified and properly invoiced/credited to the entity originating the agreement.
-Any payment to employees of BCS is not allowed.
+Any payment to employees of BHS is not allowed.
 If an unsolicited (cash) payment is received, it should be forwarded to the Blessing Foundation office or promptly returned to the giver.
 Payments made to vendors will be made only for goods and services acquired in accordance with Materials Management policies.

-4. We do what is right for the organization when entering into agreements.
+d.
+We do what is right for the organization when entering into agreements.

-A conflict of interest may occur if your outside activities, personal financial interests or other personal interests influence or appear to influence your ability to make objective decisions in the course of your job responsibility.
-You are obligated to ensure that you remain free of conflicts of interest in the performance of your job.
-Board members, senior management, and other individuals with decision-making authority are required to disclose actual and potential conflicts related to decisions that arise during the year.
-Refer to the BCS policy, Conflict of Interest.
+You are obligated to ensure you remain free of conflicts of interest in the performance of your job.
+Your outside activities, personal financial interests or other personal interests could influence or appear to influence your ability to make objective decisions in the course of your job responsibility.
+You are obligated to ensure that you remain free of conflicts of interest in the performance of your job.Board members, senior management, and other individuals with decision-making authority are required to disclose actual and potential conflicts related to decisions that arise during the year.
+Refer to the BHS Conflicts of Interest policy.

-Never accept outside employment that may conflict with your position in the absence of prior written approval by an Vice President or CEO/President .
-It is important you do not use Blessing Health System resources to support your second job, use your position to influence the Blessing Health System doing business with your secondary employer/business or influence patient or customer referrals to your secondary employer/business.
+Never accept outside employment that may conflict with your position in the absence of prior written approval by a Vice President or CEO/President.
+It is important you do not use BHS resources to support your second job, use your position to influence the BHS doing business with your secondary employer/business or influence patient or customer referrals to your secondary employer/business.